 In IT risk is real, and becomes ever more real with each passing day as the number of phishing and ransomware scams escalates.
-According to a study by SonicWall, the ransomware attempt volume reached more than 300 million for the first half of 2021, a new record.
+According to a study by SonicWall, the ransomware attempt volume reached more than 300 million for the first half last year, a new record.
 US, UK, and Germany topped the list as potential targets, with South Africa and Brazil rounding out the top five.

 With ransomware attempts shooting up by almost 80 million compared to the previous six months, it would be easy for security and IT personnel to become paranoid about cyberattacks.